rswhipple/basic_sqlite_ruby/README.md

 ```bash
 ruby my_sqlite_request_test.rb && TEST=true ruby my_sqlite_cli_test.rb
 ```
-The tests are structured to comprehensively cover the variety of request types, featuring 13 tests and 27 assertions for extensive code coverage.
+The tests are structured to comprehensively cover the variety of request types, featuring 13 tests and 27 assertions.

 ## The Core Team
 Made collaboratively by: